onedata/onedata-acceptance/tests/gui/README.md

 # Known issues

-1. There is a problem with automatic setup for tests which are using local machine, with `--local` flag, `pytest` is run differently than on docker (have different options).
+1. There is a problem with automatic Onedata deployment setup for tests which are using local machine.
+With `--local` flag, `pytest` is run differently than on docker (have different options).

 # Test reports